dartist/json_client/README.md

             createTodos();
     });

-From this example we can see using callbacks can lead you to couple the request with the handling of the response which makes re-usability and DRY difficult.
+From this example we can see using callbacks can lead to coupling of the request with the custom response handler logic which inhibits re-usability and DRY.
 We also have to be wary when making multiple async calls that we only continue after we've processed the last response.
-There are a few pitfalls to be careful of as well like if there are no existing TODOs none of your inner delete callbacks will be fired so you have to make a special case for when there are no existing TODOs.
+There are a few pitfalls to be careful of here like if there are no existing TODOs, none of your inner delete callbacks will get fired so you have to make a special case for when there are no existing TODOs.

 ### Futures in Dart